 The jungles and orangutans in Kalimatan.

 Seeing Komodo dragons and the easy pace of life in Flores.

 Lombok's beaches and the Gili islands.

 I'd highly recommend going to Flores ...
 Especially the tiny weaving village of Nggella: never mind the world class ikat, the bus ride there and the ferry back are the stuff of legend (well they are if you want some old fashioned adventure).
-Time is more important than budget - to get the most from Indonesia you need to take your time and explore. about 6 years ago
+Time is more important than budget - to get the most from Indonesia you need to take your time and explore. over 8 years ago

 Oh what an open ended question- so much to see and do in Indonesia.

 Ketambe for wild orangutans- flora and fauna. friendly people.

 Pulau Weh off Banda Aceh for diving, snorkelling and just general relation.

 Bukit Lawang - rehabilitated orangutans, trekking, partying with the locals.

 Tangkahan - quiet paradise in the jungle- accomodation nestled in the jungle